bferris413/rip8/README.md

 ## Components
 - Emulator (finished)
 - Disassembler (in-progress)
-- Assembler (planned)
+- High-level language and assembler (planned)
 - Plugin/editor (tentative)

 ## Build
 The emulator is cross-platform with a terminal-based display.
-You'll need a recent version of Rust (`> 1.50.0`) To run the emulator, clone the repo and execute the following:
+You'll need a recent version of Rust (`> 1.50.0`).
+To run the emulator, clone the repo and execute the following:
 ```bash
 # /path/to/rip8
 cargo run --release -- --rom=roms/1-chip8-logo.ch8